hgiasac/blog-builder/pages/posts/2021-01-01-TimescaleDB_2.0_with_Hasura_Part_2:_Multi_node.md

 ```

 The foreign key can't be created.
 Because `locations` table is available in the access node only.
 Data nodes don't know about it.
 However, `JOIN` query is worked on the access node.
-Timescale is smart enough to map relational data.
+TimescaleDB is smart enough to map relational data.

 ```sql
 SELECT * FROM conditions JOIN locations ON conditions.location = locations.id;